Saul & David:

 14. Uses his position or power as a license to abuse

-2. Abuse in his family of origin: brothers were abusive to him, and father treated him as inferior
+3. Grew up with abuse in his family of origin: his brothers were abusive to him, and father treated

-As we continue our study of Saul and David, we will see that it has much to teach us about dealing with domestic violence.
-We have a God who provides wisdom from His Word to meet our every need (2Timothy 3:16) and who has promised to teach and guide us (Psalm 25:8,9; Psalm 23:3)!
+The story of Saul and David has much to teach us about dealing with domestic violence.
+We have a God who provides wisdom from His Word to meet our every need (2Timothy 3:16) and who has promised to teach and guide us (Psalm 25:8, 9; Psalm 23:3)!

 Discussion Question: